-e.
-Seller is responsible for providing IT-IA-IM oversight for all subcontractor relationships that are formed as the result of this contract.
-Seller shall include provisions in all subcontracts that substantially conform to the requirements of this clause.
+(e) The prime contractor is responsible for providing IT-IA-IM oversight for all subcontractor relationships that are formed as the result of this contract.
+The prime contractor shall include provisions in all subcontracts that substantially conform to the requirements of this clause.

-f.
-If any provision of the contract conflicts with instructions issued by Buyer, the contractor shall notify the Buyer who will resolve the conflict.
-When IT-IA-IM regulations are in conflict, the contractor shall follow the most restrictive guidance and immediately refer the matter to Buyer for resolution.
+(f) If any provision of the contract conflicts with instructions issued by the Contracting Officer, the contractor shall notify the Contracting Officer who will resolve the conflict.
+When IT-IA-IM regulations are in conflict, the contractor shall follow the most restrictive guidance and immediately refer the matter to the Contracting Officer for resolution.

-g.
-The IT-IA-IM requirements specified in this clause are a material condition of this contract.
-Failure of the contractor to maintain and administer an information security program compliant with the IT-IA-IM requirements of this contract constitutes grounds for termination for default.
+(g) The IT-IA-IM requirements specified in this clause are a material condition of this contract.
+Failure of the contractor to maintain and administer an information security program compliant with the IT-IA- IM requirements of this contract constitutes grounds for termination for default.

-8. INFORMATION TECHNOLOGY-INFORMATION ASSURANCE-INFORMATION MANAGEMENT REQUIREMENTS (JAN 2013)
+CI 204-11 INFORMATION TECHNOLOGY-INFORMATION ASSURANCE-INFORMATIONMANAGEMENT REQUIREMENTS (JAN 2013).

-a.
-Definitions.
+This clause applies if Seller will be required to access, operate, maintain, design, build, and/or acquire an information system processing national security information.
+The term "Government" and "Contracting Officer shall mean "Buyer."
+The term "contractor" shall mean "Seller". (a) Definitions.
 The terms used in this clause are defined in Committee for National Security Systems (CNSS) Instruction 4009, National Information Assurance (IA) Glossary.

-b.
-This clause shall apply to any aspect of this contract involving access to or processing of national security information, up to and including sensitive compartmented information (SCI).
+(b) This clause shall apply to any aspect of this contract involving access to or processing of national security information, up to and including sensitive compartmented information (SCI).

-c.
-The contractor shall comply with the requirements of:
+(c) The contractor shall comply with the requirements of:

-(1) ICD 503, Intelligence Community Information Technology Systems Security Risk Management, Certification and Accreditation, and CUSTOMER implementing guidance; Intelligence Community Standard (ICS) 503-2, Categorizing and

-Selecting Information Technology Systems Security Controls; and CNSS Instruction 1253, Security Categorization and Control Selection for National Security Systems;
+ICD 503, Intelligence Community Information Technology Systems Security Risk Management, Certification and Accreditation, and Buyer's customer implementing guidance; Intelligence Community Standard (ICS) 503-2, Categorizing and Selecting Information Technology Systems Security Controls; and CNSS Instruction 1253, Security Categorization and Control Selection for National Security Systems;

-(2) Other Intelligence Community, Department of Defense, and CUSTOMER directives, instructions, policy guidance, standards, and special access program classification and program security guides specified in the List of Applicable Information Technology-Information Assurance- Information Management (IT-IA-IM) Documents, and d.
-If, subsequent to the date of this contract, the IT-IA-IM requirements of this contract are changed by the Government, and if the changes cause an increase or decrease in costs or otherwise affect any other term or condition of this contract, the contract may be subject to an equitable adjustment under the Changes clause of this contract.
+(2) Other Intelligence Community, Department of Defense, and Buyer's customer directives, instructions, policy guidance, standards, and special access program classification and program security guides specified in the List of Applicable Information Technology-Information Assurance-Information Management (IT-IA-IM) Documents attached/referenced in the DD254 of this subcontract.

-(3) The latest revision to each document listed above, notice of which has been furnished to the contractor by the Government, through Buyer.
+(3) The latest revision to each document listed above, notice of which has been furnished to the contractor by the Government.